 There are a few things you can do to keep your insurance costs down.
-In the long term building up your no claims bonus can help lower your premiums and some insurers may offer a discount for installing a dash cam.
+In the long term building up your no claims discount can help lower your premiums, and some insurers may offer a discount for installing a dash cam.

 Another option is to buy black box insurance (also known as telematics insurance) which gathers information which is used to work out how safely you drive.
 If you're a safe driver, you could see a discount on your car insurance premium at your renewal.

 It's also worth bearing in mind that the cost of your car insurance could be lowered by paying for the policy in one lump sum, rather than monthly installments.
 By paying yearly, you could save as much as 11% so if you have the funds available, this might be a good option.

 Is it cheaper to be a named driver?

 Purposely switching a main and additional driver on an insurance policy to get cheaper rates is known as fronting and should be avoided at all costs – it's against the law.